Panmoni/.github/profile/README.md

 We welcome your participation.

-💬 Chat about KoinFix and get updates on [Telegram](https://t.me/Panmoni).
+💬 Chat about Panmoni and get updates on [Telegram](https://t.me/Panmoni).

 🐦 Follow [@PanmoniCom](https://twitter.com/PanmoniCom) on Twitter.